15 Tips To Make Pumping Suck Less - Baby Chick

 Shop Here

-Another tip to help keep your milk flowing efficiently and to make your pumping sessions go faster it helps to apply heat to your breasts while pumping.
-Using heat before pumping can help dilate your ducts to remove milk.4
+Another tip to help keep your milk flowing efficiently and to make your pumping sessions go faster is to apply heat to your breasts while pumping.
+Using heat before pumping can help dilate your ducts, making it easier to remove milk.4

 12. Have the Right Tools